fallais/hermes/README.md

 ## Why ?

 You do not have a Facebook account ?
 You do not have a smartphone ?
 Then you do not wish any birthday except your parents, do you ?
-This software is for you.
+This software is for you !

 ## Features